tmlcosta/starter-academic/content/project/lab-chip-neuro/index.md

 ---
-title: Ultrasound microtechnologies for neuroscience
+title: Ultrasound Microtechnologies for Neuroscience
 summary: High fidelity ultrasound chips to interface with biology at the nano and microscale, from single ion channel proteins to single neurons
 tags:
 - neuroscience
-date: "2016-04-27T00:00:00Z"
+date: "2017-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 #external_link: ""